 It might have taken a while, but the powers that be eventually bestowed upon us a glorious update that introduced swimming and diving to Animal Crossing: New Horizons — and with these activities, a whole host of collectibles.

-Those who downloaded the update when it first released undoubtedly saw the in-game announcements decreeing a brand-new set of creatures found under the sea.
-In addition, Pascal and his philosophical pearls of wisdom have made a return - and yes, Pascal will still trade you rare items for any scallops you uncover (this time, it's the Mermaid furniture series).
+The update brought a brand-new set of creatures found under the sea.
+In addition, Pascal and his philosophical pearls of wisdom returned — and yes, Pascal will still trade you rare items for any scallops you uncover (this time, it's the Mermaid furniture series).

-In order to partake in any of these activities, one must first acquire and wear a wetsuit - which can be purchased in the cupboard at Timmy and Tommy's for 3000 Bells after updating the game, and comes in many different styles and colors.
-Just what we needed - more clothing options!
+In order to partake in any of these activities, one must first acquire and wear a wetsuit, which can be purchased in the cupboard at Timmy and Tommy's for 3000 Bells and comes in many different styles and colors.
+Just what we needed — more clothing options!

 Once you're suited up and ready for a swim, you can dive into our complete list of sea creatures, catching conditions and shop sell prices below.

 Animal Crossing: New Horizons - Sea Creature Complete List

 In total there are 40 sea creatures to catch in Animal Crossing: New Horizons, and they have their own page in your Critterpedia.
 Remember, you can donate these to Blathers at the Museum.

 Here are all the Sea Creatures listed alphabetically - our thanks to the Animal Crossing Wiki on Fandom for some of the icons below.
 Click on the column headers to sort the sea creatures to your liking:

 |Chambered Nautilus||Medium||Slow||4pm-9am||N: Mar-Jun, Sep-Nov; S: May-Nov||1800|